An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Conclusions

 \section{Conclusions}

-In this paper, we conducted an empirical study of Kotlin-Java interactions in 23 real-world projects.
+In this paper, we conducted an empirical study of Kotlin-Java interactions in 40 real-world projects.
 Our results demonstrate that Kotlin and Java interact frequently, confirming the extensive interoperability of Kotlin and Java.
-However, our study also reveals that source files involved in such cross-language systems have more commits compared to those involved in only a single language.
+However, our study also reveals that source files involved in such cross-language systems have more commits and more defects compared to those involved in only a single language.

-Furthermore, we identified seven common mistakes in Kotlin-Java interactions, along with their corresponding fixing strategies.
-Unlike code smells, which are detected by rules and often have high false positives, these mistakes were extracted from commits in Git repositories and have been shown to require more maintenance effort.
-We believe that recognizing these identified mistakes in Kotlin-Java interactions can assist developers in effectively improving such cross-language interactions.
+Furthermore, we identified nine common problematic scenarios in Kotlin-Java interactions, along with their corresponding fixing strategies.
+These problematic issues were extracted from commits in Git repositories and have been shown to require more maintenance effort.
+We further implemented a prototype called \toolName{} to proactively detect these problematic scenarios from source code.
+We believe that recognizing and detecting these identified issues in Kotlin-Java interactions can assist developers in effectively improving such cross-language interactions.

-Our future work will focus on the following: first, investigating more systems and industry examples to further validate our findings; second, extending this empirical study to an automatic tool that can detect and fix problematic Kotlin-Java interactions; and third, enhancing our \textit{DependExtractor} tool to support more cross-language dependencies.
+Our future work will focus on the following: first, investigating additional industry examples to further validate our findings; second, improving and integrating our \toolName{} tool with modern IDEs such as IntelliJ IDEA (e.g., as a plugin or through a proposal to the IDEA team) to help prevent Kotlin-Java interaction issues; and finally, enhancing our \toolDepend{} tool to support a broader range of cross-language dependencies.